sahilzalte/365-DAYS-365-CODES/README.md

    - **Day 146**: Added the `.env` file and Razorpay keys, and created a new database named `chai`.
    - **Day 147**: Integrated `razorpay` with `MongoDB` and fetched data using a callback.
 Also, improved `userInteraction.js` for better structure and functionality.
    - **Day 148**: Made the site fully `responsive` for mobile devices and integrated `dynamic payment methods`.
 Users can now securely access their `Razorpay ID`.
 Finalized all features and completed the project successfully.
+---

+- #### Project 4: URL Shortener using next.js ,tailwind css and mongodb
+   - **Day 149**: Today, we created the Login page and Main page UI.
+Arranged icons properly, implemented basic logic to add GitHub account integration to the app.

 ## Getting Started